By Jayla Johnson

 It seemed as if the children were failed time after time to the extent where I almost shedded tears.
 No person wants to have this feeling.

-Another portion that put the icing of my cake of frustration was the audacity of Donald Trump to give his opinion of the trial.
-He was bold enough to give his suggestion for the “proper punishment” of the Central Park Five.
+Another portion that put the icing of my cake of frustration was the audacity of major figures Donald Trump to give his opinion of the trial and affecting the public reaction.
+He suggested his opinion of a “proper punishment” of the Central Park Five.

 In all, this series gave me some of the most important lessons and reminders I could ever take away.

-- This legal system is not for US [minorities].
-You have to fight it at all costs.
+- You have to fight that legal system at all costs.

 - Know your rights and the rights of your children.